 The merchant then allows Johnny to be driven in his limo.
 He tracks Christine down to Gates’ mansion, where she had just been torturing and interrogating him.
 Johnny finds the diamonds in her purse and becomes suspicious, only to have her give him another false sob story.

-The two then head to a cruise ship where she has planned to rendevouz with her partner, Alex and ditch Johnny, but this time, it is HE who pulls a double cross on THEM, as the two rush off the ship, they are nearly run over by Johnny, in THEIR limo with THEIR diamonds, who waves playfully out the window, before driving off into the night.
+The two then head to a cruise ship where she has planned to rendevouz with her partner, Alex and ditch Johnny.
+After quickly using the diamonds as a stalling technique, Johnny finally gives them back to Alex, but as Christine pretends to meet Johnny in his cabin, while she and Alex head back to land together, this time, it is Johnny who pulls a double cross on THEM, as the two rush off the ship, they are nearly run over by Johnny, in THEIR limo, who waves playfully out the window, before driving off into the night.
 Having lost the competition and the girl, but his naivety as well.

 Upon reading this “rewrite”, all involved including Sandrich, Eisner and Brillstein’s reaction were unanimous..
 They hated it.